christopher-buss/roblox-ts-project-template/README.md

 The primary objective of this project is to provide a streamlined approach for initiating new projects, complete with frequently used patterns that I adopt already configured.
-Additionally, it integrated my own customized eslint-config, which is a highly opinionated guide for writing clean and consistent code.
+Additionally, it integrates my own customized eslint-config, which is a highly opinionated guide for writing clean and consistent code.

 > [!NOTE]